willywonka32/UX-UI_DESIGNING/README.md

 # UX-UI_DESIGNING
-This project is the part of a hackathon TECHNOVANZA(VJTI COLLEGE) in which i had to design a website for showcasing any electronic gadget.
+This project is part of the hackathon TECHNOVANZA(VJTI COLLEGE) in which i had to design a website for showcasing any electronic gadget.
 Use of html , CSS and vanilla S was only permitted.

 Link- https://mj4e3vfqyjivochcxsxsvg-on.drv.tw/www.boom-box.com/index1.html